 Board Automations let you create simple rules that update tasks or create new ones automatically.
-They are configured per board and are useful for things like auto-assigning bugs, setting deadlines when status changes, or creating recurring tasks.
+They are configured per board and are useful for things like auto-assigning bugs, setting due dates when status changes, or creating recurring tasks.

 You can create as many automations as you need for each board.